Heather Angel (actress): Early life

-Angel was born 9 February 1909 in Headington, Oxford, England.
+Angel was born 9 February 1909 in Oxford, England.
 She was the daughter of Mary Letitia Stock and Andrea Angel, an Oxford University chemistry lecturer and initially a don at Brasenose College and later at Christ Church.
-They were married in 1904 and, after the wedding, they moved to the Banbury Road.
-Andrea Angel's maternal grandfather was an Italian refugee and he was named after his uncle Andrea Rabagliati.
+They were married in 1904 and, after the wedding, they moved to Banbury Road.
+Andrea Angel's maternal grandfather was an Italian refugee, and Andrea was named after his uncle Andrea Rabagliati.

-In the 1911 UK Census, the family is shown as living at 17 Banbury Road, Oxford along with three servants.
+In the 1911 UK Census, the family is shown as living at 17 Banbury Road, Oxford, along with three servants.
 She was the younger of two sisters.

 Andrea Angel was killed in the Silvertown explosion in January 1917, and posthumously awarded the Edward Medal (First Class).
 In his will, he left his wife £374 and shortly thereafter, his wife moved to London with the two daughters.
 By 1929, when Heather was 19, she was already appearing with an overseas touring theatre company managed by Charles Bradbury-Ingles.
 The same record shows that she was living at 20 Queen Anne's Grove, London W4, when she left.